startonedu-teacher/Python-Basic-Level/README.md

 # Python-Basic-Level
-StartonEDU Python Course Assignment and Course Code Assemble for Level 1 and Level 2
+StartonEDU Python Course Assignment and Course Code Assemble for Level 2

 ## Try me
 When you first look at this project, you should realize how neat it is to organize our code.
 The thing you should do first is to try to pull the whole repository from me.